DinoChiesa/EdgeTools/baasLoadExport/README.md

-Or, for user credentials, with the Usergrid API endpoint (which is the default):
+Or, for user credentials, with the BaaS trial API endpoint (https://apibaas-trial.apigee.net , which is the default):

 ```json
 {